yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 1. Ensure all product advertising is fair and does not mislead token purchasers.
 2. When reasonably possible, ensure promises about governance provisions made in whitepapers, blog posts and websites marketed to buyers are aligned with rules encoded in a project's smart contracts.
-3. Avoid marketing the token as a financial investment unless in full compliance with applicable laws governing securities or financial products.
+3. Avoid marketing the token as a financial investment if it is not registered as a security.
 4. Avoid marketing the ability of buyers to re-trade the token for passive financial profit on speculative secondary markets.

 ### Principle 9: Protecting and Empowering Consumers